centreon/centreon-collect/tests/README.md

 - [x] **BRRDRBUDB1**: RRD metric rebuild with a query in centreon_storage and unified sql
 - [x] **BRRDRM1**: RRD metric rebuild with gRPC API and unified sql
 - [x] **BRRDRMU1**: RRD metric rebuild with gRPC API and unified sql
+- [x] **EBBPS1**: 1000 service check results are sent to the poller.
+The test is done with the unified_sql stream, no service status is lost, we find the 1000 results in the database: table resources.
+- [x] **EBBPS2**: 1000 service check results are sent to the poller.
+The test is done with the unified_sql stream, no service status is lost, we find the 1000 results in the database: table services.
 - [x] **EBNHG1**: New host group with several pollers and connections to DB
 - [x] **EBNHG4**: New host group with several pollers and connections to DB with broker and rename this hostgroup
 - [x] **EBNHGU1**: New host group with several pollers and connections to DB with broker configured with unified_sql